aaronicsubstances/bridge-arithmetic/README.md

      - aka "word problems"

 The early algebra activities identified address the following needs as well:
-  - questions requiring knowledge of commuativity of addition but not subtraction - using ordinary subtraction questions and accepting "not defined" or "negative" or negative sign as valid answer  (similar to dividing by zero).
+  - questions requiring knowledge of commuativity of addition but not subtraction - using ordinary subtraction questions and accepting "not defined" (similar to dividing by zero) or "negative" or negative sign as valid answer.
   - questions requiring knowledge of associativity of addition but not subtraction - using expression evaluation.
-  - questions requiring knowledge of distributivity of multiplication over addition - using equation solving with balance model.
+  - questions requiring knowledge of distributivity of multiplication over addition - using multiplication questions and demonstrating how any multiplication algorithm is an application of the distributivity property, because it leverages memory of tables to reduce the number of repeated additions suggested by the involvement of a counting number multiplier.